wiitown/website/README.md

 ## 🌟 Features

-- 🖼️ Simple, retro-inspired design
+- 🖥️ Optimized for the Wii's Opera Internet Channel
-- 🎮 Compatible with the Wii's Opera Internet Channel
+- 🎨 Retro-inspired design with a modern touch
-- 🌈 Gradient background for a modern look
+- 🌐 Gradient background for visual appeal
-- 📰 Scrolling marquee text
+- 📂 Simple and intuitive navigation
-- 🔗 Navigation bar with links to different pages
+- 📄 Clear and concise content sections

 ## 🔧 Installation